BigPolarBear1/factorization/README.md

 To run: python3 run_qs.py -keysize 220 -base 20_000 -debug 1 -lin_size 10_000_000 -quad_size 1</br></br>

 See below for an improved way of performing what this PoC does..
 I'll delete this Proof of Concept once the PoC for Improved_QS_Variant matures a little more<br><br>

+Note: With a large enough -base and lin_size this PoC will find smooths for 110 digits.
+Albeit very slowly, but this is a highly unoptimized cython PoC.
+However, to push beyond that into novel terroritory for Quadratic Sieve-based algorithms we need to use quadratic coefficients and p-adic lifting, and that is what the PoC below (Improved_QS_Variant) will be for.

 #### To run from folder "Improved_QS_Variant" (Implements more of my number theory and attempts to succeed with fewer smooths by using p-adic lifting):</br></br>

 To build: python3 setup.py build_ext --inplace</br>